 DeAngelo Malone’s career at Western Kentucky

-Despite his lower billing as a recruit, Malone has played in at least 11 games every season at Western Kentucky.
-And for three of his four seasons, he’s been one of the team’s best defensive players.
+Despite his lower billing as a recruit, Malone played in at least 11 games every season at Western Kentucky.
+And for four of his five seasons, he was one of the team’s best defensive players.

 Malone’s career started in 2017, accruing 1.5 tackles for loss and 1.5 sacks as a true freshman.
 The Western Kentucky OLB returned for his sophomore campaign in 2018 and effectively burst onto the scene, racking up 60 tackles, 9 tackles for loss, 6 sacks, an interception, a pass deflection, and 2 forced fumbles.